dbactual/thomaspaine-www/content/works/the-forester-s-letters.md

    Catholic, or his most Christian King?
 I confess, continues he, that these questions stagger me."
-I don't wonder at it, Cato &mdash; I am glad to hear that some kind of remorse hath overtaken you &mdash; that you begin to *feel* that you are "heavy laden." &mdash; you have had a long run, and the stoutest heart must fail at last.
+I don't wonder at it, Cato &mdash; I am glad to hear that some kind of remorse hath overtaken you &mdash; that you begin to *feel* that you are "heavy laden." &mdash; you have had a long run; and the stoutest heart must fail at last.

    Cato perceiving that the falsehoods in his fourth letter past unreproved,